 The leaves are changing and fall is here, which means that Halloween is just around the corner.
+Perhaps there will be no trick-or-treating this year, but you might still want to decorate the house and yard, dress up the little ones, and have a celebration.
 With a little rethinking and a little planning, you can save money, produce less waste and have more fun this Halloween!
 Here’s how:

 - See what you already have at home.
 Look to nature – leaves, gourds and pinecones make great decorations.